Unexpected upper critical dimension for spin glass models in a field predicted by the loop expansion around the Bethe solution at zero temperature

+Recently, a new loop expansion around the MF Bethe solution has been proposed in \cite{altieri2017loop}.
+SG models in a field can be solved on the Bethe lattice (BL) and the finite connectivity allows for local fluctuations of the order parameter.
+This is an important feature shared with finite-dimensional systems.
 The loop expansion around the Bethe solution is obtained via the $M$-layer construction \cite{altieri2017loop}.
 One introduces $M$ copies of the original finite-dimensional lattice and generates a new lattice through a local random rewiring of the links.
 For large $M$ the resulting $M$-layer lattice looks locally like a BL (and thus all observables tend to their MF BL values with small $1/M$ corrections), while at large distances the lattice retains its finite-dimensional character.
 This has important consequences for critical behavior: close to the MF critical point the system displays MF critical behavior until the correlation length reaches a size where the finite-dimensional nature of the model is dominant and the correct non-MF exponents are observed due to universality.
 The $1/M$ expansion (for $M=1$ one recovers the original model) takes the form of a diagrammatic loops expansion with appropriate rules \cite{altieri2017loop} and it is very useful to study critical phenomena.
 Similarly to field-theoretical loops expansion, one can apply the Ginzburg criterion and identify the upper critical dimension $\DU$ where the corrections alter the MF behavior.
 For $D<\DU$ the expansion can then be used to obtain the critical exponents through standard RG treatments.